 hreflang attribute is a signal rather than a directive.
 Search engines are not required to actually follow your

-hreflang attribute definitions, but they usually do.
+hreflang attribute definitions, though they usually do.

 Yes, you can use multiple

 hreflang attributes for one page to signal that the page is meant to be shown for more than one country or region.
-For example, if you’ve got a page that’s meant to shown to people in Germany and Austria then you can indicate this as follows:
+For example, if you've got a page that's meant to shown to people in Germany and Austria, then you can indicate this as follows:

 Include a general